What is student loan deferment?

 Does student loan deferment apply to private loans?

 Student loan deferment for private loans is dependent on the lender, and qualifications can vary.
-Some lenders may charge additional fees for this service.
+Some lenders may even charge additional fees for this service.

 Who is eligible for deferment?

-According to Federal Student Aid, a borrower can qualify for student loan deferment in certain circumstances:
+According to Federal Student Aid, a borrower can qualify for student loan deferment in certain circumstances.

 Enrollment in school